 “His involvement has evolved as our needs have evolved,” says Lewis as she walks through a hallway featuring murals and photos that trace Rose’s career.
 “But he has always been about relationship building and being in this building to interface with the students.”

 That’s not to say Rose is elusive to alumni of JRLA.
 For instance, he regularly reaches out to graduates who are struggling academically in college.
 “Just knowing that someone as prominent as Jalen still cares about your success after you’ve left, that he cares enough to shoot you an email and say, ‘Hey we’re rooting for you, we’d love to give you support, you can do this,’ does a lot for the morale of students who may feel a little bit defeated around finals time,” Lewis says.

-“Mr. Rose remains a constant figure at JRLA,” says Chanelle Miles, ’19, who graduated from the school in 2015 and became a LEAD scholar while attending the University.
+“Mr. Rose remains a constant figure at JRLA,” says Chanelle Miles, ’19, who graduated from the school in 2015.
 “He proved to us that opening JRLA meant more to him than just having his name plastered across the signage outside.
 For me, he represents not only talking the talk but also walking the walk.”

 Steve Friess is a Michigan-based freelance journalist and a 2011-12 Knight-Wallace Fellow at U-M.

 Editor’s note: A previous edition of this article incorrectly stated that the Jalen Rose Leadership Academy ran out of money after its first year.
 While it has to significantly fundraise each year to go above and beyond what a traditional public school provides and bridge the budget gap, it has a dedicated board that makes sure the school remains financially viable.